zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 import CollapsibleContent from '../../../../src/components/CollapsibleContent';

 :::warning
-To deploy ML models on EKS, you need access to GPUs or Neuron instances.
-If deployment fails, check if you have access to these resources.
+To deploy this example for fine-tuning a LLM on EKS, you need access to AWS Trainium ec2 instance.
+If deployment fails, check if you have access to this instance type.
 If nodes aren't starting, check Karpenter or Node group logs.
 :::

 :::danger